eddelbuettel/r2u/docs/mkdmt-src/src/index.md

 ### Known Issues

-- The littler package reflects build-time configuration, the RSPM binary is then expecting a different R location so it needs a binary rebuild.
+- The littler package reflects build-time configuration, the RSPM/PPM binary is then expecting a different R location so it needs a binary rebuild.
 Added a 'force' flag, may need a list similar to the blacklist to always compiled.